 Fulton insoles are the brand of insoles that Dr. De Lucia recommends to his patients, as they provide comfortable arch support and mold to the shape of your feet over time.
 In the context of the visuals above, that means they align to your feet in a way that supports your unique arch type and walking style.
 Learn more about Fulton insoles here.

-In addition to adding orthotics into your shoes, there are other at-home ways to cure Plantar Fasciitis.
+In addition to adding arch support insoles into your shoes, there are other at-home ways to cure Plantar Fasciitis.
 The Cleveland Clinic recommends spending 15-20 minutes per day stretching your calves, massaging the feet regularly, and applying ice 3-4 times per day.
 If the pain persists from more conservative approaches, that’s where Dr. De Lucia and the Foot and Ankle Surgeons of New York team comes in.
-They routinely perform surgeries on conditions like Plantar Fasciitis, bunions, and hammertoes.
+They routinely perform surgeries on conditions like Plantar Fasciitis, bunions, metatarsalgia, and achilles tendinitis.
 Regarding Plantar Fasciitis, Dr. De Lucia noted that Endoscopic Plantar Fascia Release surgery is highly effective: it’s a minimally invasive surgery that helps reduce inflammation and ultimately repair the damaged ligament.